-Objective - To achieve reductions in building heating and cooling loads and industrial energy use by decreasing measurement uncertainties of the thermal resistance of insulating materials through the assessment of high-temperature insulating materials measurement capabilities (i.e., laboratory comparisons) and investigation of measurement techniques for novel insulating materials.
+Objective - To achieve reductions in building heating and cooling loads and industrial energy use by decreasing measurement uncertainties of the thermal resistance of insulating materials through the assessment of room- and high-temperature insulating materials measurement capabilities (i.e., laboratory comparisons) and investigation of measurement techniques for novel insulating materials.

 What is the research plan?
-The research plan for FY16 covers three related areas: 1) international comparisons with guarded-hot-plate laboratories at other NMIs; 2) development of NIST thermal insulation data sets at extended temperatures; and 3) establishment of Measurement Services for the NIST 1016 mm guarded-hot-plate apparatus and the NIST 500 mm guarded-hot-plate apparatus.
-NIST will participate in the following comparisons as part of the method validation for the 500 mm guarded-hot-plate apparatus:
+The current year's research plan covers five related areas: 1) international comparisons with guarded-hot-plate laboratories at other NMIs; 2) development of NIST thermal insulation data sets at extended temperatures; 3) establishment of Measurement Services for the NIST 1016 mm guarded-hot-plate apparatus and the NIST 500 mm guarded-hot-plate apparatus; 4) development of NIST test data on phase change materials; and 5) renewal of SRM 1450e.

 - Multi-lab comparison conducted by the Asia Pacific Metrology Program (APMP.T-S10) under the International Bureau of Weights and Measures (BIPM).

 - Collaboration in a multi-year European Metrology Research Program for evaluation of the guarded-hot-plate method under high temperatures.